Land Transport Authority: Changes to public transport

 To meet with the increasing number of commuters in Singapore, Land Transport Authority exercises on new changes over time.

 Rail

 LTA is responsible for the development of the rapid transit system and the expansion of the rail network.
 It aims to double the rail network by 2030.
 Since 2008, LTA has increased the length of Singapore's rail network from 138 km to about 180 km with the opening of the Boon Lay Extension in 2009, the Circle Line from 2009 to 2011 and the Circle Line Extension in 2012.
-Downtown Line, Thomson–East Coast Line are underway towards completion, with Cross Island Line and Jurong Region Line under construction.
+Downtown Line, Thomson–East Coast Line are underway towards completion, with Jurong Region Line and Cross Island Line under construction.